com-cog-book/com-cog-book/content/intro.md

 The goal of this project is to introduce a selection of **canonical neural network models of cognition**.
 Each section covers the following contents:

 - Historical and theoretical background
-- Mathematical definition
+- Mathematical formaliation
-- Code implementation
+- Code implementation in Python
 - Example application
 - Model limitations